1944 Steel Penny Value: Find Out Now!

 It’s also possible that the steel planchets for Belgian two-franc coins (produced by the Philadelphia Mint for a short time while minting foreign coins) were struck with the dies for Lincoln cents by accident.

-Belgian two-francs resemble pennies in size (although slightly larger), so it’s conceivable that the Philadelphia Mint struck those planchets by mistake.
+Belgian two-francs resemble pennies in size (although slightly larger), so it’s conceivable the Philadelphia Mint struck those planchets by mistake.

 The 1944 Philadelphia-minted steel penny is one of the rarest American coins ever produced by the United States Mint.